getreu/tp-note/docs/source/tpnote--manpage.md

 note's metadata with its filename.
 Tp-Note analyses its environment and the clipboard content and stores the result in variables.
-New notes are created by filling these variables in predefined and customizable `Tera`-templates.
-In case `<path>` points to an existing Tp-Note-file, the note's metadata is parsed and, if necessary, its filename is adjusted.
-For all other file types, Tp-Note creates a new note annotating the file `<path>` points to.
-If `<path>` is a directory (or, when omitted the current working directory), a new note is created in that directory.
-After creation, Tp-Note launches the external editor of your choice.
-Although the templates are written for Markdown, Tp-Note is not tied to any specific markup language.
-However, Tp-Note comes with an optional viewer feature, that currently renders only Markdown, ReStructuredText and HTML.
+New notes are created by filling these variables in predefined and customizable _Tera_-templates.
+In case the first positional parameter '`<FILE>`' points to an existing Tp-Note file, the note's metadata is parsed and, if necessary, its filename is adjusted.
+For all other file types, Tp-Note creates a new note in the same directory annotating the file.
+If the positional parameter '`<DIR>`' points to an existing directory (or, when omitted, the current working directory), a new note is created in that directory.
+After creation, Tp-Note launches the systems file editor.
+Although the configurable default templates are written for Markdown, Tp-Note is not tied to any specific markup language.
+However, Tp-Note comes with an optional viewer feature, that currently renders only Markdown, ReStructuredText and HTML input.
 In addition, there is some limited support for Asciidoc and WikiText.
-The note's rendition with its hyperlinks is live updated and displayed in the user's webbrowser.
+Finally, the note's rendition is live updated and displayed in the user's web browser.

 After the user finished editing, Tp-Note analyses eventual changes in the notes metadata and renames, if necessary, the file, so that its metadata and